MagentaManifold/little-lamb/README.md

 Pretty straightforward:

-- **Parser** (`src/parser.rs`): Turns `.lil` files into AST using Chumsky
 - **AST** (`src/ast.rs`): Expression/de Bruijn term types and conversions
+- **Lexer & Parser** (`src/parser.rs`): Turns plaintext files into tokens, then into AST, using Chumsky
 - **Evaluator** (`src/eval.rs`): De Bruijn conversion + beta reduction
 - **Main** (`src/main.rs`): CLI

 ### Evaluation

+1. Tokenize source into `Vec<Token>`
-1. Parse source → `Expr` AST
+2. Parse tokens into `Expr` AST
-2. Convert to De Bruijn indices → `Term`
+3. Convert to de Bruijn indices (`Term`)
-3. Beta reduce until normal form (or give up)
+4. Beta reduce until normal form (or give up after step limit reached)
-4. Print result
+5. Print result

 ## Contributing

 I'd be surpriced if anyone else would like to work on it, but let me know if you are interested.

 ## TODO